Lan-tcf/project_notes/AIRBNB_2024/overview.md

 - Pie Chart: _Staten Island - Accommodation Types_

 **Dashboard Script**
+A neighbourhood group may be selected, and each of the following plots is generated:
 - Pie Chart: _Accommodation Type (for each neighbourhood group)_
 - Boxplots: _Distribution of Price by Accommodation Type (for each neighbourhood group)_